The Unstructured Data Trailer

 When the curtain opened on big data analytics, unstructured data entered the VIP line.
-Unstructured data is often text heavy (think medical histories) or images (such as X-rays).
+Unstructured data in medical records especially is often text-heavy (think medical histories) or images, such as X-rays.
 In a word, unstructured data is unruly.
 It lacks an actionable field in the underlying database—making it more difficult to utilize traditional data mining techniques that are readily applied to defined data.
-Adding to the complexity is the sheer volume of information, since according to estimates, 80% of the world’s data is unstructured.
+Adding to the complexity is the sheer volume of information since according to estimates, 80% of the world’s data is unstructured.
 Meanwhile, only the remaining 20% of structured data is searchable by basic algorithms, (i.e., easily understood by machines).

 The original medical record residing in a provider’s EMR includes mostly unstructured data.
 From the perspective of health plans receiving medical record copies that are PDFs, almost all data is unstructured.
 The result is that—without the types of machine assistance available for structured data—most healthcare payers are utilizing manual, laborious processes to find the information needed during medical record reviews.
 For example, within many health plans, resources manually index a medical record and scan or read specific sections of the imaged medical record to make a clinical or coding determination.

 CAVO Takes the Unstructured Medical Record Data Stage

 But what if healthcare payers could streamline these steps and directly search the unstructured data within a medical record, almost immediately locating the necessary information to make a claim decision?
 With CAVO, health plans can—and immediately—realize productivity increases for their payment integrity and/or utilization review departments with little IT lift.